agb91/XPeppersSocialKata/readme.txt

 Exercise for XPeppers

+Some overview:
+The application has one server, that is the brain of the social network, and some clients, one client for every user.
+So if we wanna Alice, Bob and Charlie we bootstrap the server, and we bootstrap 3 clients, one for Alice, one for Bob, one for Charlie.
+The first thing that the client does is to ask you who you are, from that moment, that client has an identity, and cannot change it.

 How to run the application:

+Required Environment:
+I've installed java 1.8.0_171, I'm pretty sure that all java version >= 1.8 will be fine I'm using Maven 3.3.9 (probably it will work with other maven versions)

-pull the github repository:
+clone the github repository:
 https://github.com/agb91/XPeppersSocialKata

 Here there are two project:
 server side is in the folder xpeppers-social-kata-server client side is in the folder xpeppers-social-kata-client

-Required Environment:
-I've installed java 1.8.0_171, I'm pretty sure that all java version >= 1.8 will be fine I'm using Maven 3.3.9 (probably it will work with other maven versions)

 Let's begin bootstrapping the server: open a linux or windowns terminal, enter in the folder of the server xpeppers-social-kata-server.